orsonteodoro/oiledmachine-overlay/SUPPORT_MATRIX.md

   example.
 The developers of Hyprland have build files that reference a rolling distro.
 This is partly why the counterpart to LTS is called a rolling compiler on this overlay.
-A few packages in this overlay require to switch to GCC 15 or LLVM 20 are considered rolling packages.
+A few packages in this overlay require to switch to GCC 15 or LLVM 20 or newer are considered rolling packages.
 * In this overlay, rolling packages get paired with rolling compilers.
 LTS packages get paired with LTS compilers.
 This is why the gcc_slot_ and llvm_slot_ USE flags and corresponding verify steps are provided to